post-title

 Kidney Stones: Sometimes, pain from kidney stones can radiate to the left side of the abdomen.

-Treatment of Left Side Stomach Pain
+How Is Left Side Stomach Pain Treated?

 Rest and Hydration: If the pain is mild and not accompanied by other severe symptoms, resting and staying hydrated may help.
 Dehydration can exacerbate stomach discomfort.